BrainlessDip/BlazeHammer/README.md

 - Smart response, payload, and header preview with custom parsers in **`utils/custom_parsers.py`**.
 - JSON diffing for placeholder comparisons.
 - Easily add custom Providers for Faker in **`utils/custom_providers.py`**.

-Faker providers such as `{faker.providers.internet.email}`, `{faker.providers.address.city}`, and many others can be used in your payloads and headers to generate dynamic, realistic data. **Blaze Hammer** ensures precision, speed, and control for API benchmarking, whether you're simulating high traffic or spamming edge cases.

 ---